The Brokenwood Mysteries: Setting

-The fictional town of Brokenwood has a population of about 5000 and is located some 20 km from the coast.
+The fictional town of Brokenwood has a population of about 5,000 and is located some 20 km from the coast.
 It is in a farming area, with crops ranging from wheat to local wine, and the surrounding area is home to many people who have escaped city life (from retirees to alternative lifestylers).
 Though the exact location of Brokenwood is not stated, it was largely written and filmed in small towns immediately to the north of Auckland.
-The real-life town of Warkworth doubles as Brokenwood, and the Brokenwood Police Station is a 1911 building that was the Helensville Post Office.
+The real-life town of Warkworth doubles as Brokenwood, and the Brokenwood Police Station is a 1911 building that was formerly the Helensville Post Office.
 In "Sour Grapes", Shepherd and Sims are seen travelling into Auckland across the Auckland Harbour Bridge, which would confirm that Brokenwood is also located to the north of the city.
 In the same episode, it is mentioned that it takes two and a half hours by road to get from Brokenwood to Auckland.
 This would put Brokenwood considerably farther north than either Warkworth or Helensville.
-A map on the police station wall covers much of Whangarei District, from southern Bream Bay north to Matapouri, and another map shown in "Catch of the Day" locates Brokenwood close to the settlement of Whangarei Heads, at the northern end of Bream Bay.
+A map on the police station wall covers much of Whangarei District, from southern Bream Bay north to Matapouri, and another map shown in "Catch of the Day" locates Brokenwood close to the settlement of Whangārei Heads, at the northern end of Bream Bay.